 |Events during December

-· The winter solstice, when the Sun reaches its most southerly point over the Tropic of Capricorn, is on the 21st.
+· The winter solstice, when the Sun reaches its most southerly point over the Tropic of Capricorn - 21st.

-and is visible as an evening object to observors in tropical and southern latitudes except for the last few days of 2009.
-Mercury can be
+on December 1st and is visible as an evening object to observors in tropical and southern latitudes, in the west-south-western sky, at the end of evening twilight.

 The best times to observe Mercury in the northen hemisphere are when it is an evening star in the spring and a morning star in the autumn.
 In midsummer